Jack Johns (rugby league): 2018

 In 2018, Johns alternated between the Knights' Intrust Super Premiership NSW team and the Western Suburbs Rosellas in the Newcastle Rugby League.
 He parted ways with the Knights at the end of the season.

 2019

 In 2019, Johns joined South Sydney.
 On 15 August, it was announced that Johns had signed a contract extension with Souths keeping him at the club until the end of 2020.

 2020

-In round 11 of the 2020 NRL season, Johns made his first grade debut for South Sydney against Canberra Raiders at GIO Stadium.
+In round 11 of the 2020 NRL season, Johns made his first grade debut for South Sydney against the Canberra Raiders at GIO Stadium.

 In November, Johns was released by South Sydney and subsequently signed a one-year development contract with Newcastle for the 2021 season.

 2021

 In round 13 of the 2021 NRL season, he made his club debut for Newcastle in a 40-4 loss against Parramatta.

+2023

+After playing 14 games for the Newcastle club, Johns parted ways with the club at the end of the 2023 season.